DineWithMe/Development-Tools/README.md

 ## DevOps

-We should cultivate devOps culture as soon as possible, from planning, building, testing, deployment, and monitoring, we will come up with suitable tool for every category and try to automate some of the process safely.
+We should cultivate devOps culture as soon as possible, from planning, building, testing, deployment, and monitoring, we will come up with suitable tool for every category and try to automate build, test and deploy of the process safely.

 Purpose                | Tools
 ---------------------- | -------------